kubernetes-sigs/kube-api-linter/docs/linters.md

 ```

 **Scope values:**
-- `field`: FieldScope - marker can only be on fields
+- `Field`: FieldScope - marker can only be on fields
-- `type`: TypeScope - marker can only be on types
+- `Type`: TypeScope - marker can only be on types
-- `any`: AnyScope - marker can be on fields or types
+- `Any`: AnyScope - marker can be on fields or types

 **Type constraint fields:**
 - `allowedSchemaTypes`: List of allowed OpenAPI schema types (`integer`, `number`, `string`, `boolean`, `array`, `object`)